 4. A primary healthcare research network for graduate students in implementation science and SDM.

 This laboratory is the country's first clinically-based regional laboratory dedicated to the study of the implementation of SDM in primary care.

-This practice-based research network (PBRN) is part of a North American PBRN network called Meta-Larc (Meta-network Learning and Research Center) that includes six PBRNs: 1. the Oregon Rural Practice-based Research Network (ORPRN), 2. the Iowa Research Network (IRENE), 3.
+This practice-based research network (PBRN) is part of a North American PBRN network called Meta-Larc (Meta-network Learning and Research Center) that includes seven PBRNs: 1. the Oregon Rural Practice-based Research Network (ORPRN), 2. the Iowa Research Network (IRENE), 3.
 State Networks of Colorado Ambulatory Practices and Partners (SNOCAP), 4.
 OCHIN Safety Net West PBRN (SNW), 5.
-Quebec Practice-Based Research Network (QPBRN), and 6. the Wisconsin Research and Education Network (WREN).
+Quebec Practice-Based Research Network (QPBRN), 6. the Wisconsin Research and Education Network (WREN) and 7. the University of Toronto Practice-Based Research Network (UTOPIAN).
 Meta-Larc is financed by a P30 grant from the AHRQ.